The MillenniumTNG Project: Semi-analytic galaxy formation models on the past lightcone: Introduction

 In semi-analytic models, the baryonic physics of galaxy formation, such as radiative cooling, star formation, and associated feedback processes, is described in terms of simplified differential equations with different efficiency parameters.
-The latter are set through a calibration step with selected observational constraints.
-For example, the { L-GALAXIES} model, sometimes known as the `Munich model' often used the stellar mass function and the galaxy clustering at $z=0$ as constraints, with other galaxy properties then being predicted.
+The latter are set through a calibration step using selected observational constraints.
+For example, the { L-GALAXIES} model, sometimes known as the `Munich model' often used the stellar mass function at a range of redshifts as constraints, with other galaxy properties such as clustering then being treated as predictions.
 SAMs have sometimes been criticised for their sizable number of free parameters, implying a degree of modelling freedom that might compromise the predictive power of the approach.
 It needs to be conceded, however, that hydrodynamical simulations are only moderately better in this respect, as they equally require numerous parameters for sub-grid prescriptions in need of calibration.
-Also, instead of tuning the free parameters in an ad-hoc way (in the old days done by trial and error, assisted by physical intuition), modern SAM approaches use systematic parameter searches, for exampled by exploring the space of parameters using Monte Carlo Markov Chain (MCMC) methods \citep{Henriques2009}, which can then also inform about degeneracies and uncertainties of these parameters.
+Also, instead of tuning the free parameters in an ad-hoc way (in the old days done by trial and error, assisted by physical intuition), modern SAM approaches use systematic parameter searches, for example, by exploring the space of parameters using Monte Carlo Markov Chain (MCMC) methods \citep{Henriques2009}, which then can also inform about degeneracies and uncertainties of these parameters.
 Such MCMC optimisation is not feasible for hydrodynamical simulations.

-In this work we develop a novel version of the { L-GALAXIES} semi-analytic model, starting from the version described in \citet{Henriques2015}, which in turn evolved via many intermediate versions and improvements \citep[e.g.][]{Guo2011, Guo2013, Henriques2013} from code written by \citet{Springel2005} for the Millennium simulation.
+In this work we develop a new version of the { L-GALAXIES} semi-analytic model, starting from the version described in \citet{Henriques2015}, which in turn evolved via many intermediate versions and improvements \citep[e.g.][]{Guo2011, Guo2013, Henriques2013} from code written by \citet{Springel2005} for the Millennium simulation.
 Our primary goal is to modernise the time integration methodology such that more accurate continuous outputting along the past lightcone becomes possible.
-Additionally, we have made the tracking of merger trees more accurate and robust, and we have substantially accelerated the code and modernised all parts of its infrastructure, both to facilitate applications to extremely large simulations, and to simplify future extensions and refinements of the physics model.
+Additionally, we have made the tracking of merger trees more accurate and robust, and we have substantially accelerated the code and modernised all parts of its infrastructure, both to facilitate applications to extremely large simulations, and to simplify future extensions and refinements of the physics model which is here adopted unchanged from \cite{Henriques2015}.